Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Montepulciano wine tasting

-Some of the best Tuscan wines, called Super Tuscans, have no controlled designation of origin (Doc, Docg).
+Some of the best Tuscan wines, known as Super Tuscans, have no DOC or DOCG.

 In the afternoon, we drove from Montepulciano to Pienza, to see the little village and to buy the famous Pecorino di Pienza.

-I entered the second shop, fascinated by the beautiful shelves full of forms.
+I entered the second shop, fascinated by the beautiful shelves full of pecorino cheese.

 a shop in Pienza, Val D'Orcia